wp-plugins/orbisius-cyberstore/readme.txt

 == Changelog ==

 = 1.2.1 =
+* Tested with WP 3.7
 * Added explicit file unlocking due to php not unlocking the files anymore in close
 * added post_download filter.
 * Changed to reader's lock in ::read() method.
+* Added some more cool filters that get called before the product data is retrieved.
+* Fix: show load only on the button that was clicked, not on all of the buttons (if there are more than one on a page).

 = 1.2.0 =
 * Added support for shortcodes in the email message